AI Art Is Exploding. Here Is Everything You Need to Know About How It Works

 Stable Diffusion

-Best for: Developers and technical users who want full control, custom fine-tuning, or the ability to run generation locally without ongoing subscription costs.
+Best for: Developers and technical users wanting full control, custom fine-tuning, or the ability to run generation locally without ongoing subscription costs.

 The Training Data Question

 Most AI image generators were trained on images scraped from the internet, including millions of images created by professional artists, photographers, and illustrators who were not asked for permission and received no compensation.
-Several class action lawsuits have been filed in the United States by artists against AI companies including Stability AI and Midjourney.
+Several class action lawsuits have been filed by artists against Stability AI and Midjourney.
+The legal question of whether training an AI on copyrighted images constitutes infringement is still being resolved in courts.
+Adobe's decision to train Firefly exclusively on licensed content was a direct response to this uncertainty.

 Ownership of AI-Generated Images